 Both my kids enjoyed distributing the different parts into the ziploc bags.
 In other words, they fought over who could do it and whether one had gotten to do more than the other.

 Lots of assistants

-Me, my wife, my father, my father-in-law, and one of the guests’ dad were helping the kids.
+My wife, my father, my father-in-law, one of the guest’s dad, and I were helping the kids.
 We had an assistant for every two kids, and that made a big difference.